trappist/autrian-articles/hayek/free_market_money.md

 The guide number would be, in effect, an appropriately weighted average of the monetary prices — probably of raw materials and internationally traded foodstuffs, taken in the first instance in terms of the currencies in which they were traded, and converted at the current rate of exchange.

 In other words, it would be an index number continuously computed on the basis of the latest arrived price and exchange quotation.
 If the basis of this index number were, say, 1,000, a rise to 1,003 would instantly inform all officers of the bank that they would curtail their lending and purchases slightly.
-Similarly, a fall to. say, 998 would tell them that they could relax slightly.
+Similarly, a fall to, say, 998 would tell them that they could relax slightly.

 The same information would of course be used by the market and the media, with the result that any deviation from the announced standard would rapidly be brought to public notice.